Rand1804/self-study/Rust/control_flow/README.md

 In Rust, the return value of the function is synonymous with the value of the final expression in the block of the body of a function.

+The tuple without any values has a special name, **unit**.
+This value and its corresponding type are both written () and represent an empty value or an empty return type.
+Expressions implicitly return the unit value if they don’t return any other value.

 ### Chapter04 Understanding Ownership

 When a variable goes out of scope, Rust calls a special function for us.
 This function is called drop